Raghav Chadha demands Copyright Act amendment to protect digital content creators

 "Fair use, where sometimes the purpose of using this content is incidental or transformative, must not be tantamount to wiping out somebody's hard work," he said, adding that innovation cannot grow in fear and creativity cannot survive under threat.

-The A MP pointed out that India's Copyright Act was enacted in 1957 when there was no internet, computers, digital content creators, YouTube or Instagram.
+The AAP MP pointed out that India's Copyright Act was enacted in 1957 when there was no internet, computers, digital content creators, YouTube or Instagram.

 "This act lacks the very definition of digital creators.
 It talks about fair dealing, but it talks about fair dealing in the context of books, magazines, and journals," he said.